PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 owners.
 Focused contracts freeze all ten owner contracts/order, exact guards, the two specialized owner keywords, defaults, both caller forms, and all four boundaries.

+That cluster now delegates to `SingletonReshapeContext` and stable layout, prefix, duplicate, base-tail, multi-branch, active-policy, and ten-owner union sequences in `passes/singleton_reshape_orchestration.py`.
+A single selector covers all eight optional-owner combinations, while the independent spatial CONCAT-post-transpose value is forwarded for both of its values; focused tests therefore cover all sixteen boolean combinations.
+Every invocation build owns one fresh main-model pass-state scope shared by exactly the selected owners.
+The duplicate owner retains `include_transpose=False`, and the spatial owner retains the forwarded `include_concat_post_transpose` value.

+The historical helper is a one-call delegate with all four keyword-only defaults intact.
+Both production caller forms, their exact keywords, and all four surrounding boundaries are unchanged.
+Multiplicity-aware architecture accounting replaces ten direct owner calls with ten stable IDs while preserving 120 effective ordered calls.
+The explicit ten-owner efficiency fixture observes one graph-index build and thirteen diagnostic events.
+An AST audit now finds no nested lowerer helper that directly executes more than one conversion pass;
+every `_run_*` conversion cluster delegates to a dedicated orchestration module.